 • Material Changes: to the Data Architecture or organisational Data processes is where the change undertaken alters the current understanding and associated risks Ofgem has on the Licensee’s Data Architecture or organisational Data processes.

+• NetDAR (Network Data Assurance Report): Report submitted annually by Licensees to comply with reporting requirements under the DAG Licence Condition.

+National Energy System Operator: The Energy Act 2023 established an independent system planner and operator to help accelerate Great Britain’s energy transition; creating the National Energy System Operator (NESO).
+NESO is the holder of Electricity System Operator (ESO) and Gas System Planner (GSP) licences.

-• NetDAR (Network Data Assurance Report): Report submitted annually by Licensees to comply with reporting requirements under the DAG Licence Condition. • Numerical System: an IT system, or an individual module of a multiple-module system, used for the purpose of collection, computation, compilation and/or interrogation of non-financial Data.
+• Numerical System: an IT system, or an individual module of a multiple-module system, used for the purpose of collection, computation, compilation and/or interrogation of non-financial Data.

 • Past Year: The prior Regulatory Year ending on the 31 March.